Charlie Baylis: Work

-Baylis, who has once been called "a walking carnival barker", is the author of six pamphlets, including hilda doolittle's carl jung t-shirt (Erbacce) and Santa Lucía (Invisible Hand Press), and a full-length collection, a fondness for the colour green, published by Broken Sleep Books in 2023.
+Baylis is the author of seven pamphlets, including hilda doolittle's carl jung t-shirt (Erbacce) and Santa Lucía (Invisible Hand Press), and a full-length collection, a fondness for the colour green, published by Broken Sleep Books in 2023.
 His poems have appeared in Gutter, Magma, The Rialto, Agenda, Long Poem Magazine, The New Statesman, Confingo, and Poetry Wales.
 Excerpt from his poem 'Fifty Shades of Prufrock' featured in the Best New British and Irish Poets 2017 anthology, published by Eyewear Press.
 Baylis has received a nomination for the Forward Prize, several for the Pushcart Prize, and his Spanish translations have been commended in the Stephen Spender Prize.

 He has also reviewed work frequently, often writing for such journals as The London Magazine, Ink Sweat & Tears, Wild Court and Stride.
 He has also edited Review 31, served as a flash fiction editor for Litro, and as assistant editor for Broken Sleep Books during its inception in 2018, and since 2020 as the indie press's editorial advisor.
 He was later replaced (as assistant editor for poetry) by the poet Stuart McPherson.
 In a 2018 interview, Aaron Kent, poet and founder of Broken Sleep Books, called Baylis "one of the best editors in the poetry game".

 In 2019, while still at UEA, Baylis founded the poetry journal Anthropocene, inspired by the Oxford Word of the Year – "climate emergency" – in terms of naming.

 Baylis's debut, Elizabeth (Agave Press, 2016), was published as a limited-edition pamphlet and released in the USA only.
 In a review published the same year, the poems in Elizabeth were praised for being "distinctly modern" and called "intriguing and enigmatic".
 Mark Waldron, one of the 2018 National Poetry Competition judges, included hilda doolittle's carl jung t-shirt in a set of books he called "varying degrees of astonishing in different ways."
 A review published in Stride noted the pamphlet for its "strong lyrical element to this poetry" and "a youthful, romantic quality".
 Another review suggested the titles to be the pamphlet's "weaknesses", with each "seeming very pleased with itself."
 Poet and critic Martin Stannard called Drag City, Baylis's third pamphlet which includes artwork by Hiromi Suzuki, "less interesting than it thinks it is."
 Another review noted swimming, Baylis's fourth pamphlet, for "soothing moments of lyrical reflection."
 His fifth, Santa Lucía, published with Invisible Hand Press in 2021, was praised for "a voice that combines romantic and surrealist imagery with existential and confessional tones", and for being "a short pamphlet with the depth of a full length project."
 In another review for the pamphlet, which Mike Ferguson called a "delightful poetic portrait of place", Alan Baker saw Baylis as a poet having "a clear conception of where he wants his poetry to go and a willingness" to lead it there.